-No, Leapfrog will use your ASCs data that are reported to CMS, if you provide your CCN and NPI in the Profile, as applicable, to determine your score on the three ASCQR measures.
-If your ASC does not perform any applicable procedures, your ASC will be scored as "Does Not Apply."
+No, Leapfrog will automatically use your ASCs data that are reported to CMS to determine your score on the seven ASCQR measures if you provide your CCN and NPI in the ASC Profile and submit the Leapfrog ASC Survey.
+Facilities that do not participate in the ASCQR program or have 'Not Available' reported by CMS for any of the measures will be scored and publicly reported as "Unable to Calculate Score."
+If your ASC does not perform any applicable procedures for ASC-12, ASC-17, or ASC-18, your ASC will be scored as "Does Not Apply."
 More information on how your ASC will be scored is available in the ASC Scoring Algorithm.